Skip to main content

 • If you do not pass --slug, OpenDocs generates one from the title.

-• If the slug is already taken for your username, OpenDocs appends a numeric suffix.
+• If the slug is already taken in your project, OpenDocs appends a numeric suffix.

 Example